The river Wye behind the Bunch of Carrots Dog Friendly Pub in Herefordshire with grass in foreground and on far bank and blue sky

 Ralph Court Gardens

 Look out for dinosaurs on the loose at Ralph Court Gardens this summer!
-Visitors heading to the gardens on weekdays are in for a treat as a T-Rex will be waslking around with his keeper, intereacting with guests.
-This will take place at around 11.30 am and 1.45 pm daily, but times may vary.
+No event has been officially announced but visitors heading to the gardens on weekdays during the school holidays often spot a T-Rex walking around with his keeper, interacting with guests.
+This tends to take place at around 11.30 am and 1.45 pm daily, but times may vary.
 Dinosaur fans will also enjoy the Dinosaur World area, where animatronic dinosaurs entertain visitors.
-For an extra treat, book an Alice in Wonderland themed afternoon tea for your visit.
+For an extra treat, book an Alice in Wonderland themed afternoon tea for your visit (needs to be booked at least 24 hours in advance).
 This lovely family day out is fully accessible for wheelchairs and buggies.

 Website: Ralph Court Gardens.